davehamptonusa/expound/README.md

 ---------------------------------------
 <A NAME="roadmap" />
 ## On the RoadMap
-		//coerce: Takes a value and uses the defined type to create the property.  for example, pass in the user ID, but have it auto and build the user object and store that in the property
 		//delgates: useful for calling other methods in the context of this attribute
 		//enableRollback:  Allows attribute values to be rolled back.
 Takes integer (0++).
 Zero means no rollback.
 Keeps history up to value given. keyword 'forever' keeps indefinate history until you run out of memory...
 		//rollback: takes an integer.
 Rolls back the value to the nth previous version.
 Fails if version doesn't exist.  enableRollback must be true.
 Rollbacks will be wrapped and trigger.
 Not available for functions.